Arganasuchus: Discovery

 Fossils of Arganasuchus were first reported by Jean-Michel Dutuit in 1979, who referred a maxilla, dentary, femur, and fibula to Ticinosuchus.
 These fossils were found in the lower part of unit T5 (the Irohalene Member) of the Timezgadiouine Formation.
 This geological formation, which is found in the Argana Basin of Morocco, may have been deposited in the Carnian stage of the Late Triassic period.

 Arganasuchus dutuiti was named and described in 2007 by Nour-Eddine Jalil and Karin Peyer.
 Its name translates to "Dutuit's Argana crocodile" in honor of its discoverer and place of discovery.
 The genus was based on the holotype AZA 904, a partial pubis bone found at a fossil site near the village of Azarifen.
-Other Arganasuchus fossils from Azarifen include ribs and a chevron (AZA 903-1-3, and 407-1-5), teeth (AZA 408-1-3), a femur (AZA 900), a fibula (AZA 901), part of a cervical vertebra (AZA 902), part of a neural arch (AZA 905), and part of a tibia (AZA 906).
+And other postcrania fossils found in close association (and thus, likely from the same individual) include ribs and a chevron (AZA 903-1-3, and 407-1-5), teeth (AZA 408-1-3), a femur (AZA 900), a fibula (AZA 901), part of a cervical vertebra (AZA 902), part of a neural arch (AZA 905), and part of a tibia (AZA 906).
 Skull bones have been found at a different locale, the Alili n’yifis site near the village of Alma.
 These skull bones include a maxilla (ALM 1), and several lower jaws (ALM 2, 3, 5, 6, and 7).
 One of the jaws, ALM 2, connected to a small angled bone tentatively identified as a quadratojugal.
 The referral of the skull fossils to Arganasuchus is uncertain but likely considering their "rauisuchian" identity and similar size and occurrence.